 - For GREs taken prior to August 1, 2011 the minimum scores are 500 Verbal, 600 Quantitative, and 4.0 Analytical.

-Applicants who do not meet these minimums may still be considered for provisional admission if other aspects of the application show more emphasis on professional experience and plans for graduate study than on grades and GRE scores.
-Further evaluation is made of letters of recommendation and the applicant’s statement of specific interest in this case.
+Applicants who do not meet these minimums may still be considered for provisional admission if other aspects of the application show substantial professional experience or other qualifications.

-Students must enroll in the semester stated in their acceptance letter or in the subsequent semester.
-If you need to defer your admission, you can for to one year with approval from your major professor.
-You then need to contact the Graduate School to complete deferrment paperwork.
-If you don't have an approved deferral and don't start your degree work within your acceptance timeframe, you must reapply for admission.
-There is a $20 fee for deferring to a later semester.
+Accepted applicants must enroll in the semester stated in their acceptance letter or in the subsequent semester.
+Outside of this enrollment window, admission may be deferred for one year with approval from the major professor.
+Accepted applicants seeking deferral should contact the Graduate School for all required deferment paperwork.
+There is a $20 deferment fee.
+Accepted applicants who do not have an approved deferral or not start their degree work within the acceptance timeframe must reapply for admission.

 Review the Graduate Handbook